 Ring vs Ring Plus: Features and Similarities

-• Reliability: We wouldn’t recommend any home security equipment that wasn’t durable and reliable, but Ring equipment is particularly well-built.
+- Reliability: We wouldn’t recommend any home security equipment that wasn’t durable and reliable, but Ring equipment is particularly well-built.
 Both of these devices are well-constructed, with a weight and heft that lets you know they’ll withstand the elements.
-Plus, as you would expect with an Amazon company, you never have to worry about bugs or glitches.
+Plus, in the duration of our tests, we didn’t find any bugs or glitches.

-• DIY Installation: Ring’s mission, from the beginning, has been to give consumers more control over their home security systems.
-In keeping with that mission, Ring doesn’t just offer DIY installation.
-It offers one of the easiest installation processes out there.
-True, the wired versions of these two devices require you to work with…wait for it…wires.
-Every Ring device, though, including both of these models, comes with step-by-step instructions that ensure you can’t get lost.
-More of a visual learner?
-No problem, Ring offers a collection of handy videos as well.
+- DIY Installation: Ring’s mission, from the beginning, has been to give consumers more control over their home security systems.
+In keeping with that mission, Ring offers one of the easiest installation processes out there.
+True, the wired versions require you to work with wires, but all Ring devices come with step-by-step instructions that ensure you won’t get lost.
+If those don’t cut it, instruction videos are available as well.
 It took us less than an hour to get both of these cameras up and running.

 Did You Know?
 You can stream video from your doorbell no matter where you are as long as you have cell service.
 We’ve watched packages get delivered while we were on vacation hundreds of miles away.